Fire heavily damages rural Penfield farm shed, equipment

 The firefighters could hear things exploding inside.
 Pannbacker speculated those were tires blowing up in the heat.

-The farmer had full tanks of gasoline and diesel fuel outside the shed that were also burning when firefighters arrived, posing an extra challenge to their efforts.
+Gifford fire Chief Rich McFadden said the farmer had four 300-gallon fuel tanks of gasoline and diesel outside the shed that were also burning when firefighters arrived, posing an extra challenge to their efforts.

 “We cooled the tanks and put the majority of the fire out” in about 45 minutes, Pannbacker said, then remained for several hours putting out hot spots.
 No one was hurt.

-Among the items stored in the shed was a combine, a planter, two full-size tractors and two antique tractors as well as a couple of smaller pieces of equipment, Pannbacker said.
+Among the items stored in the shed was a combine, a planter, two full-size tractors and two antique tractors as well as a couple smaller pieces of equipment, Pannbacker said.
+The shed itself was destroyed.

-Because of the amount of the loss, the MABAS investigators asked for a representative of the State Fire Marshal to investigate.
+McFadden estimated the loss in excess of $600,000.
+Because of the amount, investigators asked for a representative of the Illinois State Fire Marshal’s Office to investigate.